anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 4) Governance equity

-    The ZkCell network may consider introducing governance tokens in the future, where holders (founder team and community members) can participate in the decision-making process of the network, and these participations may bring certain gains.
+    The Kiri Protocol may consider introducing governance tokens in the future, where holders (founder team and community members) can participate in the decision-making process of the network, and these participations may bring certain gains.

-In the future (longer time horizon), as the number of active users grows up within ZkCell Network, we believe Revenue channels will be more diversified.
+In the future (longer time horizon), as the number of active users grows up within Kiri Protocol, we believe Revenue channels will be more diversified.

 ## What is your long-term vision for this project if your proposal is funded?
 What is your dream scenario for how this project could evolve?

-Aligning with the goal to break down barriers from Web2 to Web3 to accelerate massive adoption of Web3, zkCell Network try to make detailed & deep improvements to the user experience among their web3 journeys, from **Passwordless && mnemonic-free Account** to **Instant Transfer directly through ID by 𝗨𝗹𝘁𝗿𝗮-𝗟𝗼𝘄 fee**.
-We expect zkCell's light-client(as PWA form, i.e. Progressive web app) could act as the web wallet client among users' all journeys within Mina eco.
+Aligning with the goal to break down barriers from Web2 to Web3 to accelerate massive adoption of Web3, Kiri Protocol try to make detailed & deep improvements to the user experience among their web3 journeys, from **Passwordless && mnemonic-free Account** to **Instant Transfer directly through ID by 𝗨𝗹𝘁𝗿𝗮-𝗟𝗼𝘄 fee**.
+We expect Kiri's light-client(as PWA form, i.e. Progressive web app) could act as the web wallet client among users' all journeys within Mina eco.

-On the other hand, we also expect ZkCell's AccountID solution could act as **Globally Verifiable OnchainID Middleware** among Mina eco providing users with secure, convenient, and personalized identity management services.
-Based on this, third-parties could easily integrate ZkCell's AccountID solution into their own ecosystems .
+On the other hand, we also expect Kiri's AccountID solution could act as **Globally Verifiable OnchainID Middleware** among Mina eco providing users with secure, convenient, and personalized identity management services.
+Based on this, third-parties could easily integrate Kiri's AccountID solution into their own ecosystems .

 # Budget and milestones